francoisschwarzentruber/gnn_verification/z3_flow/README.md

 Our goal is to translate an Aggregate Combine Graph Neural Network with the global Readout (ACR-GNN) to the code that we can pass trought Z3 solver

 ## Graph Neeural Network
-In this code we are using the reference architecture of the paper of the Barcelo et. al.[1] with the implementation[2].
+In this code we are using the reference architecture of the paper of the Barcelò et. al.[1] with the implementation[2].

 ## Logic
 For the Logic that we can use to verify chosen models is the modal $q\mathcal{L}$ Logic that was described in the article of [3],[4].